Derelict Vessels in Florida

 Pursuant to § 823.11(3), Fla.
 Stat., specified law enforcement officers are authorized to relocate, remove, or cause to be relocated or removed a derelict vessel from public waters if the derelict vessel obstructs or threatens to obstruct navigation or in any way constitutes a danger to the environment, property, or persons.

 Section 327.70, Fla.
-Stat., identifies the law enforcement officers empowered to order the removal of vessels deemed to be an interference or a hazard to public safety.
+Stat., identifies the law enforcement officers empowered to order the removal of vessels deemed an interference or a hazard to public safety.

 The costs incurred by the Fish and Wildlife Conservation Commission FWC to remove or relocate the derelict vessel are recoverable against the vessel owner as explained in § 823.11(3)(b), Fla.
 Stat.

-The owner of the vessel might also face criminal liability and an administrative fine that might be imposed due to unauthorized action with regard to the salvage and abandoned or wrecked vessels.
+The vessel’s owner might also face criminal liability and an administrative fine that might be imposed due to unauthorized action regarding the salvage and abandoned or wrecked vessels.

 For instance, pursuant to Florida Statute Section 376.15(2), it is unlawful for any person, firm, or corporation to store, leave, or abandon any derelict vessel as defined in s.
-823.11 in this state.
+823.11 in Florida.